Geometric presentations of Lie groups and their Dehn functions: Introduction

-The object of study in this paper is the Dehn function of connected Lie groups.
-For a simply connected Lie group $G$ endowed with a left-invariant Riemannian metric, this can be defined as follows: the area of a loop $\gamma$ is the infimum of areas of filling discs, and the Dehn function $\delta_G(r)$ is the supremum of areas of loops of length at most $r$.
-The asymptotic behaviour of $\delta_G$ (when $r\to +\infty$) actually does not depend on the choice of a left-invariant Riemannian metric.
-If $G$ is an arbitrary connected Lie group and $K$ a compact subgroup such that $G/K$ is simply connected (e.g.\ $K$ is a maximal compact subgroup, in which case $G/K$ is diffeomorphic to a Euclidean space), we can endow $G/K$ with a $G$-invariant Riemannian metric and thus define the Dehn function $\delta_{G/K}(r)$ in the same way; its asymptotic behaviour depends only on $G$, neither on $K$ nor on the choice of the invariant Riemannian metric, and is called the Dehn function of $G$.
-For instance, if for some maximal compact subgroup $K$, the space $G/K$ has a negatively curved $G$-invariant Riemannian metric, then the Dehn function of $G$ has exactly linear growth.
-Otherwise, $G$ is not Gromov-hyperbolic, and by a very general argument due to Bowditch (not specific to Lie groups), the Dehn function is known to be {\it at least} quadratic.
+Let us provide some classical illustrating examples.
+If for some maximal compact subgroup $K$, the space $G/K$ has a negatively curved $G$-invariant Riemannian metric, then the Dehn function of $G$ has exactly linear growth.
+Otherwise, $G$ is not Gromov-hyperbolic, and by a very general argument due to Bowditch \cite{Bowditch} (not specific to Lie groups), the Dehn function is known to be {\it at least} quadratic.
 On the other hand, the Dehn function is {\it at most} quadratic whenever $G/K$ can be endowed with a non-positively curved invariant Riemannian metric, notably when $G$ is reductive.
 It is worth emphasizing that many simply connected Lie groups $G$ fail to have a non-positively curved homogeneous space $G/K$ and nevertheless have a quadratic Dehn function.
 Characterizing Lie groups with a quadratic Dehn function is a very challenging problem, even in the setting of nilpotent Lie groups.
 Indeed, although connected nilpotent Lie groups have an at most polynomial Dehn function, there are examples with Dehn function of polynomial growth with arbitrary integer degree.
-In a sense, our results actually show that for connected Lie groups, polynomial Dehn functions of large polynomial growth are always related to ``large" nilpotent quotients.
-Finally, let us observe that the Dehn function of a connected Lie group is at most exponential, the prototypical example of a Lie group with an exponential Dehn function being the three-dimensional SOL group.
+Besides, the Dehn function of a connected Lie group is at most exponential, the prototypical example of a Lie group with an exponential Dehn function being the three-dimensional SOL group.

-A main consequence of the results we describe below is the following theorem.
+A simple main consequence of the results we describe below is the following theorem.

 \begin{ithm} Let $G$ be a connected Lie group.
 Then the Dehn function of $G$ is either exponential or polynomially bounded. \end{ithm}